Constraints on Primordial Black Holes from Galactic Diffuse Synchrotron Emissions: Constraints on the PBH Abundance

+We now extend our analysis to log-normal PBH mass functions, which are often considered more physically motivated in formation scenarios.
 In Fig.~\ref{fig: fPBH_logn}, we show constraints on $f_\mathrm{PBH}$ with log-normal mass functions.
-The left panel shows results for different CR propagation models, assuming the distribution width $\sigma=1$, SUNE GMF model, and NFW DM profile.
-For all diffusive re-acceleration models, we obtain stringent constraints.
-The right panel compares the constraints across distribution widths $\sigma=0.5$, 1.0, and 2.0, assuming GH CR propagation model and otherwise identical conditions.
-Constraints strengthen with increasing $\sigma$ for $M_c>5\times 10^{15}\,\mathrm{g}$, because broader mass functions (at fixed $M_c$) lead to larger and higher-temperature evaporation spectra of all-electrons due to the larger contributions from light PBHs.
+The left panel of Fig~\ref{fig: fPBH_logn} shows results for different CR propagation models, assuming the distribution width $\sigma=1$, SUNE GMF model, and NFW DM profile.
+Similar to the monochromatic case, we obtain stringent constraints with diffusive re-acceleration models, while the constraints obtained with the diffusion break model are much weaker.
+Adopting a log-normal mass function modifies the mass dependence of the constraints compared to the monochromatic case.
+While the constraints at the lowest masses (e.g., $\sim 10^{15}\,\mathrm{g}$) remain nearly unchanged (compared with the lines in Fig~\ref{fig: fPBH-CR-SUNE_NFW}), the limits derived with the log-normal mass function weaken more slowly with increasing $M_c$.
+As a result, around $10^{16}\,\mathrm{g}$ the constraints become stronger than the limits of monochromatic case by approximately one order of magnitude for $\sigma = 1$.
+This behavior arises because the extended mass function retains a significant contribution from lighter PBHs, which emit more and higher-energy all-electrons via Hawking radiation, resulting in stronger synchrotron emission.
+While for the lowest masses, this effect vanishes as we impose a lower bound of the PBH mass ($M_\mathrm{min}=5\times 10^{14}\,\mathrm{g}$).
+The right panel of Fig~\ref{fig: fPBH_logn} compares the constraints across distribution widths $\sigma=0.5$, 1.0, and 2.0, assuming GH CR propagation model and otherwise identical conditions.
+Constraints strengthen with increasing $\sigma$ for $M_c>5\times 10^{15}\,\mathrm{g}$, because broader mass functions (at fixed $M_c$) retain lighter PBHs, whose larger contribution to synchrotron signals effectively strengthen the constraints.
 Since the PBH mass function affects the injection spectrum of evaporated all-electrons, rather than their spatial dependence, the sky maps of synchrotron signals remain similar across $\sigma$ values.
 The effects of changing different GMF models and DM profiles are similar to those in the monochromatic case, which can be regard as a log-normal limit as $\sigma\rightarrow 0$.
 So we omit redundant exhibitions.

 In Fig.~\ref{fig: fPBH comp}, we compare our constraints on $f_\mathrm{PBH}$ derived from radio continuum surveys with monochromatic mass functions (assuming GH CR propagation model, SUNE GMF model, and NFW DM profile) with several existing limits.
 These include constraints derived from the data of extragalactic $\gamma$-rays \cite{Carr:2009jm}, CMB \cite{Auffinger:2022khh}, 511 keV $\gamma$-rays \cite{Keith:2021guq}, Voyager-1 all-electrons \cite{Boudaud:2018hqb}, and AMS-02 positrons \cite{Huang:2024xap}.
 The result from \cite{Keith:2021guq} was obtained assuming an NFW inner slope of $\gamma=1.6$, making it rather conservative.
 While \cite{DelaTorreLuque:2024qms} obtained much stronger constraints from the 511 keV $\gamma$-ray data.
 The results from \cite{Boudaud:2018hqb} and \cite{Huang:2024xap} were obtained without including the astrophysical backgrounds, and using the same method to calculate the constraints on $f_\mathrm{PBH}$ as in this work, i.e., requiring that the predicted signal does not exceed the data by more than twice the experimental uncertainty.
 Thus, we can compare our constraints with them directly.
 Moreover, our previous constraints derived from AMS-02 positron data \cite{Huang:2024xap} were obtained using the same GH CR propagation model.